schmoelder/diss/doc/02_model_based_design/04_design_formulation.md

 (design_formulation)=
 # Formulation of chromatographic design problems

-The formulation of chromatographic design problems typically involves determining various parameters {cite}`SchmidtTraub2020`:
+The formulation of chromatographic design problems typically involves three distinct classes of parameters: model parameters, design parameters, and operating parameters {cite}`SchmidtTraub2020`.

 *Model parameters* are inherent to the chosen chromatographic system and describe its physical and chemical properties.
 These include parameters related to thermodynamics, fluid dynamics, dispersion effects, and mass transfer resistances.